lorenkp/iwmmvc_demo/README.md

 # I Want MY MVC Demo

-A site built with the ["I Want My MVC"](https://github.com/lorenkp/i_want_my_mvc) framework, deployed to Heroku.
+A simple site demonstrating CRUD operations of the framework I built in Ruby—deployed to Heroku.

+You can see the framework's documentation, here: [I Want My MVC](https://github.com/lorenkp/i_want_my_mvc).

 Try it out!

 [Live](https://i-want-my-mvc.herokuapp.com)